FREQUENTLY ASKED QUESTIONS

-Nearly all addicted individuals believe at the outset that they can stop using drugs on their own and most try to stop without treatment.
+Nearly every individuals struggling with addiction believe at the outset that they can stop using drugs on their own, and most try to stop without treatment.
 Although some people are successful, many attempts result in failure to achieve long-term abstinence.
 Research has shown that long-term drug abuse results in changes in the brain that persist long after a person stops using drugs.
 These drug-induced changes in brain function can have many behavioral consequences including an inability to exert control over the impulse to use drugs despite adverse consequences – the defining characteristic of addiction.

 How effective is drug addiction treatment?

 In addition to stopping drug abuse, the goal of treatment is to return people to productive functioning in the family, workplace, and community.
 According to research that tracks individuals in treatment over extended periods, most people who get into and remain in treatment stop using drugs, decrease their criminal activity, and improve their occupational, social, and psychological functioning.
 For example, methadone treatment has been shown to increase participation in behavioral therapy and decrease both drug use and criminal behavior.
 However, individual treatment outcomes depend on the extent and nature of the patient’s problems, the appropriateness of treatment, and related services used to address those problems and the quality of interaction between the patient and his or her treatment providers.

 How long does drug addiction treatment usually last?